rstinejr/MinJavaJSON/README.md

 It depends on javax.json-1.0.4.jar, which I downloaded from [JSON Processing](https://jsonp.java.net)

-This project also assumes that java and ant are installed.
+This project assumes that java and ant are installed.

+Note that the sample data is from the Wikipedia page, [JSON]https://en.wikipedia.org/wiki/JSON)

 ## To build and execute